bnmnetp/reputablejournal/posts/2014/10/google-intro-cs.rst

 And on it goes.

 The problem is all of these examples are way beyond where we are at, and are all using techniques different from the simple techniques that I have taught them in class.
-So rather than being a help, Google is ending up sending these students into a rabbit hole that they are not equipped to recover from.
+So rather than being a help, Google is ending up sending these students into a rabbit hole from which they are not equipped to find their way out.
 The more I thought about it, the more I realized how often this probably happens in other introductory CS courses.

 Forty Two Says Deep Thought
 ---------------------------